Less Crowded Alternatives To Rocky Mountain

 What is a less crowded alternative to Rocky Mountain National Park?

-Grand Teton, Glacier, and Mount Rainier all offer high-country scenery, often with more flexible access than Rocky Mountain's timed-entry corridors.
+Grand Teton, Glacier, and Mount Rainier offer high-country scenery with different reservation and weekday patterns than Bear Lake corridors.

 Why does Rocky Mountain get so crowded?